nilqed/fricas_kernel/README.md

 Instead of using pexepct's *replwrap* we use winpexpect/pexpect *spawn* and *expect* functions wrapped in a class called **FriCAS**.

+Updates see at the end.

+Current version: 0.3 / August 2015

 ------------
 Prerequisites
 ------------